indexphonemica/data/README.md

 There may eventually be a `ʮ` series also, but we haven't needed one yet.

 The retraction diacritic on vowels is used in the Tibeto-Burman manner, to represent the 'tight throat' quality or 'tense voice' that appears in Liangshan Yi and Bai.
+Uvularization (which appears in some Qiangic languages) is transcribed with a following `ʶ`.

 `ʵ` replaces `˞` as a marker of rhoticity.

 ## Tones